-This dichotomy between the two schools of thought is not new to the area.
+This contradiction between the two schools of thought is not new to the area.
 The 2003 West Central Weber County General Plan stated that at the time "Public hearing comments also indicated a desire to see a continuation of agricultural landscapes, although many who enjoy the views of agriculture do not own or operate farmland, and do not rely on their land for a future retirement."
 Despite being an issue at that time, the 2003 plan did little to address it.
-The plan recommended the continuation of the same land-use patterns that are creating the large-lot suburban neighborhoods deemed unfavorable today.
+That plan recommended the continuation of the same land-use patterns that are creating the large-lot suburban neighborhoods deemed unfavorable today.
 Continuing in this pattern will result in a future community character that is far from the agrarian community of today.

-Additionally, the Western Weber Futures public outreach process of 2018 resulted in the collection of the following values of owners of both large and small tracts of land:
+Additionally, the Western Weber Futures public outreach process of 2018 resulted in the collection of the values of owners of both large and small tracts of land (Table 2 - Land Owner Values Summary).